mozhgans/mozhgans.github.io/_pages/about.md

 Other
 ======
-I am very passionate about cultivating a diverse and inclusive ML and Statistic community, and I actively participate in various activities, most prominently as part of organizing team of WiML.
-Outside work, I enjoy hiking, biking, and playing games.
+I am very passionate about cultivating a diverse and inclusive ML and Statistic community, and I am actively part of the organizing team of WiML.
+Outside work, I enjoy hiking, biking, and gardening.
 I love traveling to places with distinct nature and beautiful lanscapes.

 Contact me
 ------